maisonobe/prisma/README.md

 point between the cylindrical pin and the triangle goes upwards and finally exceeds the height of the triangle, so there would be no tangential contacts anymore.
-For a given spacer block height $h_k$, there are therefore both a lower and an upper limit on the diameter $d_k$ of the cylindrical pins that can be used.
+For a given spacer block height $h_k$, there are therefore both a lower limit and an upper limit on the diameter $d_k$ of the cylindrical pins that  can be used.
 This can be seen clearly by playing with the sliders in the Geogebra application.

-The conditions for the cylindrical pin on the right hand side are:
+The conditions to be fulfilled for the cylindrical pin on the right hand side are:
 $$h_k\frac{2\cos\alpha_2}{1-\cos\alpha_2} < d_k < \frac{4R\sin\alpha_1\sin\alpha_2-2h_k}{1-\cos\alpha_2}$$

 Similar conditions apply to the cylindrical pin on the left hand side,